qbrilliance/qristal/README.md

 **Prerequisites**

-As of this beta release, only Linux (e.g., Ubuntu) is supported.
+As of this release, only Linux (e.g., Ubuntu) is supported.
+One may also choose to use Ubuntu with WSL 2 ([Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/)) installed, as the installation sequence is the same.
+The best performance is achieved with regular Linux, due to additional overhead coming from the Windows filesystem.
+Please ensure if using WSL that you turn on file system case sensitivity for the location where you intend to install Qristal.

 At a minimum, the following packages are required:

 - Python3.8+

-- gcc, g++, and gfortran (version 7+).
-Usage of clang is supported, but gcc/g++ is still required for building exatn and tnqvm.
+- gcc, g++, and gfortran 11.4.0 or later.
+Usage of clang 16.0.0 or later is supported, but gcc/g++ is still required for building exatn and tnqvm.

 - cmake (version 3.20+)

-- Eigen 3.4+

 - Boost 1.71+

 - OpenBLAS

+- OpenSSL

 - Curl

-For example, on Debian-based distributions (e.g., Ubuntu), we can use `apt` to install all above prerequisites:
+For example, on the latest Debian-based distributions (e.g. Ubuntu 22.04 or above), we can use `apt` to install all above prerequisites.

 ```
-sudo apt install build-essential cmake gfortran libboost-all-dev libcurl4-openssl-dev  libeigen3-dev libopenblas-dev libpython3-dev python3 python3-pip
+sudo apt install build-essential cmake gfortran libboost-all-dev libcurl4-openssl-dev libssl-dev libopenblas-dev libpython3-dev python3 python3-pip
 ```

 Qristal will be built with support for CUDA Quantum if and only if cmake detects that your system has a compatible CUDA Quantum installation.